 Equity, Inclusion, and Diversity Committee

-The Kaiser Oakland Pediatrics Equity Inclusion and Diversity Committee, a working group of residents and leadership, commits to transforming our residency program by centering on comprehensive, equitable care through URM recruitment and retention, comprehensive antiracist training and direct community engagement, thereby fostering an authentically inclusive community of action.
+The Kaiser Oakland Pediatric EID Committee, a working group of residents and leadership, commits to transforming our residency program by centering on comprehensive, equitable care through URiM recruitment and retention, comprehensive antiracist training and direct community engagement, thereby fostering an authentically inclusive community of action.

 - Create an equitable institutional climate at Kaiser Oakland Pediatrics that is committed to prioritizing diversity and inclusion through: 1) recruitment and retention of URM residents and attendings, and 2) cultivating a culture of open dialog, reflection, and action.

 - Train physicians to provide equity-based care through a curriculum that focuses on systemic racism, social determinants of health, ACES & trauma informed care, structural competency, implicit bias and cultural humility.

 - Become students of the community we serve to 1) foster empathy and understanding and 2) build sustainable community engagement that is accountable to and increasingly reflects the lived experiences of patients, families and communities of Oakland and the Bay Area.

 - Develop residents who understand the principles of social justice and civic responsibility so that he/she/they may leverage the unique role of physicians to advocate for marginalized people in our society.

 As an organization, Kaiser Permanente is committed to advancing equity and addressing systemic racism.
 The KP commitment includes: